streetcomplete/sc-photo-service/README.md

 # SC-Photo-Service

-This is a photo service intended for [StreetComplete](https://github.com/westnordost/StreetComplete).
+This is a photo service intended for [StreetComplete](https://github.com/westnordost/StreetComplete), but it could also be used in other applications.
 It allows to upload photos during a survey, which are taken to help resolving an OpenStreetMap note.
 This project exists because previously used photo upload services went offline due to legal problems.

-This simple upload service tries to prevent abuse by requiring an association between an uploaded photo and a publicly visible OpenStreetMap note.
-If the requirements do not longer hold, the file is removed.
-Therefore, the software queries the OSM API and parses notes for photo URLs.
+This simple upload service tries to prevent abuse by requiring an association between an uploaded photo and an open, publicly visible OpenStreetMap note.
+If the requirement no longer holds, the file gets removed.
+Therefore, the software queries the OSM API and parses photo URLs out of notes.

 Programming language, repository structure and other design decisions are based on the requirements imposed by the intended hosting infrastructure for StreetComplete.
 Requires PHP 5.6 or later.

+## How does it work?

+- The client (i.e. the StreetComplete app) uploads a photo file to the server.
+- The file will be quarantined, but the client immediately receives a URL where the photo can be found once activated.
+- The URL can be included in an OSM note to reference the photo.
+- After the note is published at OSM, the client sends an activate request to the server including the OSM note ID.
+- The server will retrieve the note and looks for URLs referencing the photo.
+- If found, the photo will be released from quarantine and hence is accessible via the given URL.

+A cleanup cron job periodically fetches notes associated with photos and checks if the note is closed or if the URL vanished (moderated).
+Photos which are no longer necessary are deleted after a certain waiting period.
+It is also possible to specify a maximum storage size, which, when exhausted, will lead to the deletion of the oldest photos.

 ## Deployment